 More Resources: Creating Accessible MS PowerPoint Presentations

 Providing clear wording for the text in a link can be challenging.
 In an effort to be concise, sometimes we sacrifice clarity.
-If a student using a screen reader is your course, they have the option to scan links to find what they need.
-If links are not described adequately, scanning the course in this way is not productive.
+If a student using a screen reader is in your course, they have the option to scan links to find what they need.
+If links are not described adequately, scanning the course content in this way is not productive.
 Providing clear links makes your course more usable for everyone.
 Some of the more common problems seen in providing links are listed below along with suggestions for correcting these errors.

 |Common Problem||Sample of Problem||Suggested Solution|

 |When documents are provided in multiple formats, links are given as format name only.||